Increase Bone Density and Maintain Strong, Healthy Bones

 Bisphosphonates such as Fosomax, Boniva and Didronel.
 Side effects from these drugs include skin rashes, muscle aches, inflammation, musculosketal and bone pain, electrolyte disturbance, osteomalacia, seizures, esophagitis and esophageal cancer.

+— Minerals especially zinc for osteoblast/osteoclast formation and magnesium to increase bone mineralization, along with a mineral-rich blend of manganese, boron, copper, strontium and silica.
+A deficiency in manganese may accelerate bone loss as well as result in defective bone formation.
 Strontium may be a more effect and less expensive alternative to Bisphosphonates such as fosamax, actonel, etc. It helps reverse osteoposoris and helps prevent recurrence of fractures in those who have suffered a fracture due to osteoporosis.

-Vitamin D serves in the body’s ability to absorb calcium.
+— Vitamin D serves in the body’s ability to absorb calcium.
 Optimize vitamin D levels.
 According to a study published in The Journal of Clinical Endocrinology & Metabolism, the best supplements may not be what you think.
 Consider vitamin D, magnesium and potassium.
 In fact, the article didn’t even mention calcium.
 Instead, the researchers focused entirely on the importance of magnesium.
 Ninety percent of individuals in the U.S. are deficient in magnesium.
 As much as 50% of magnesium is found in the bones.

 If you’re taking supplemental vitamin D, it is important to also include vitamin K2 and magnesium.

-Vitamin K plays a major role in calcium metabolism, improved bone density and reduced risk of fractures.
+— Vitamin K plays a major role in calcium metabolism, improved bone density and reduced risk of fractures.
 Seventy-five percent of vitamin K in the body is made in the gastrointestinal tract, and 25% comes from the diet.
 Requirements tend to increase with age.
 Neither calcium or vitamin D can produce healthy bone mineralization without adequate vitamin K.

 Fermented foods typically have the highest concentration of vitamin K found in the human diet.
 Do not take vitamin K if you’re taking Coumadin.
 Only in this setting will is cause a problem because it interferes with Coumadin’s drug actions.

-Omega-3s and essential fatty acids reduce inflammatory mediators that stimulate osteoclasts and is not only beneficial for bone health, but also your skin, brain, heart, mood and hormones.
+— Omega-3s and essential fatty acids reduce inflammatory mediators that stimulate osteoclasts and is not only beneficial for bone health, but also your skin, brain, heart, mood and hormones.

-B vitamins such as folate and B12.
+— B vitamins such as folate, vitamin B6, vitamin B2 and vitamin B12.

-antioxidants.
+— Antioxidants.
 In a study involving 34 postmenopausal women, supplementation with a combination of antioxidant vitamins (600 mg/d vitamin E, 1000 mg/d vitamin C) for a period of 6 months was found to protect against bone loss.

-Herbal formulas.
+— Herbal formulas.
 Postmenopausal women with osteopenia and osteoporosis found supplementation with an oriental herb, the extract of Acanthopanax senticosus to be beneficial for bone turnover.
 [Journal of Bone and Mineral Metabolism, 2009]

-Natural progesterone can increase bone strength by serving as a growth promoter to the osteoblasts (cells that build bone).
+— Natural progesterone can increase bone strength by serving as a growth promoter to the osteoblasts (cells that build bone).